Maria Sammalkorpi, D.Sc. (Tech.)

 Sousa Javan Nikkhah, Ph.D.

 Sousa models polymer assemblies towards understanding the role of solvent, polymer composition and solvation conditions on the assembly characteristics.
 She works on large scale materials properties using atomistic, coarse-grained and mesoscale polymer models.
 Sousa's background is in polymer technology and besides modelling techniques, she is very familiar with physical characterization of polymer materials.

 Mohammad works on cosolvent effects on hydrated polyelectrolyte materials in water solutions.
 He comes to the group with a physical chemistry background (both computational and experimental).
 In the group, he focuses on atomistic detail and quantum chemical modelling.

 Jukka did as his M.Sc. thesis work a force-field parametrization for phosphatidylglycerols also in the Applied Physics Department of Aalto University.
 In physical chemistry, he continues to work on modelling of lipids but now also interfaces.

 Sampsa Vierros, M.Sc.

-Sampsa is doing his doctoral thesis on micellar systems and their interactions.
+Sampsa is doing his doctoral thesis on surfactant aggregates in apolar solutions.
+He has also studied aqueous micellar systems and surfactant interfaces, as well as, carbon nanotube - surfactant interactions.
 His work is mainly computational but he does also experiments in the group.
-Sampsa did his M.Sc. thesis on reverse lecithin micelles in the group.
-He has also worked on modeling carbon nanotube - surfactant interactions.
+Sampsa graduated with M.Sc. from the Chemistry department of Aalto University and did also his M.Sc. thesis in the group (on reverse lecithin micelles).

 Maisa Vuorte, M.Sc.